bem/project-stub/README.md

 It's as easy as...

 ```
-git clone https://github.com/bem/project-stub.git --depth 1 --branch v1.2.0 my-bem-project
+git clone https://github.com/bem/project-stub.git --depth 1 --branch v1.3.0 my-bem-project
 cd my-bem-project
-npm install # Do not use root rights to install npm and bower dependencies.
+npm install # Do not use root privilege to install npm and bower dependencies.
 ```

-bower dependencies are installed in the `libs` directory by `npm postinstall`.
+`bower` dependencies are installed in the `libs` directory by `npm postinstall`.

 ## Usage